ben-wangz/blog/docs/src/intro/me.md

 * belongs to search dump team at Search Department
 * main job: data processing platform for search engine
 * owned business
-    + designed and implemented an image data processing platform for image searching in Taobao: pailitao is the main user of this platform
+    + designing and implementing an image data processing platform for image searching in Taobao: pailitao is the main user of this platform
         * standards for c++ image processing modules, which based on protobuf, JNI, cmake, etc.
         * make standalone image processing modules to be a distributed system
         * image feature extraction, image similarity calculation, clustering, etc.
         * loading data into search engine
         * no online fault for more than 3 years after the platform was put into use
-    + maintained a data processing platform for Taobao/Tmall main search
+    + maintaining a data processing platform for Taobao/Tmall main search
         * online fault not larger than P3
         * only two people, including me, handled the whole taobao/tmall data for searching for nearly 2 years
-    + maintained data processing platforms for 1688, aliexpress, etc.
+    + maintaining data processing platforms for 1688, aliexpress, etc.
         * no online fault
 * kpi: 3.75 all the time except 3.5+(once)